 17. Grammarly

-Pricing: Grammarly offers a free version that includes basic spelling and grammar checks – this is often enough for students to catch simple errors.
-The Premium version (used by some advanced students, educators, or institutions) adds advanced style suggestions, plagiarism detection, and genre-specific writing checks.
-Premium runs about $12 per month (billed annually) per user.
+Pricing: Grammarly offers a free version that includes basic spelling and grammar checks.
+The Premium version runs about $12 per month (billed annually) per user.

 18. Diffit